CamLib/DigitalPreservationPatternLanguage/DigitalPreservation.md

 ## Solution

 There are three key aspects to solving the Digital Preservation problem.
 Firstly, as the solution is an ongoing process that demands constant use of resources, it is important to [source things to preserve](SourceThingsToPreserve.md) as effectively as possible.
-Secondly, digital materials deemed worthy of preservation must be **brought under control**: this means organising them effectively to prevent obscurity and enable planning that prevents future obsolescence.
+Secondly, digital materials deemed worthy of preservation must be [brought under control](GetThingsUnderControl.md): this means organising them effectively to prevent obscurity and enable planning that prevents future obsolescence.
 Thirdly, Digital Preservation involves [maintaining the usefulness](MaintainTheUsefulnessOfThings.md) of digital materials by counteracting obsolescence, obscurity and degradation, in perpetuity.

 The above description constitutes an 'elevator pitch' for Digital Preservation.